 Classes are not refunded or prorated due to failure to attend, planned absences, minor illnesses or vacations.
 Purchase of a half class is allowed in some adult classes with the consent of the instructor.
 Learn more about our policies.

-Supplies are provided for all kids and teens classes.
+Studio / In-Person Classes: Supplies are provided for all kids and teens classes.
 For many adult classes there is a supply list provided either at the first class or online.
 Some materials may be supplied by the instructor.
 We do sell clay onsite.

-The Richmond Art Center’s galleries are fully accessible for wheelchair users and other visitors who need to avoid stairs.
+Richmond Art Center’s galleries are fully accessible for wheelchair users and other visitors who need to avoid stairs.
 We do have a wheelchair that may be checked out free-of-charge and on a first-come-first-serve basis at our front desk.
 Our building includes accessible restroom facilities.
 Accessible parking spots are available in both the 25th Street and Barrett Avenue parking lots.
 Accessibility in our classrooms varies.

 Our hours are Tue – Sat, 11:00 AM – 5:00 PM and Sun, 12:00 PM – 5:00 PM.
 We are closed on Mondays and major holidays.
 Outside of these hours, our doors are locked.
-If you have a class or workshop that begins after 5pm or on Mondays, please use our back entrance off of 25th Street (walk up the ramp).
+If you have a class or workshop that begins after 5pm or on Mondays, please use our entrance off of 25th Street (walk up the ramp).
 You’ll see a series of doorbells to the left of the glass doors — each bell is labeled with the studio name.
 Simply press a buzzer and someone will let you in.

-Guillermo – The Golden Trout by artist Andree Singer Thompson is from the “Making Waves” exhibition in 1997.
-“Guillermo” is a 50-foot long, 800-pound Golden Trout made of recycled metal.
+Guillermo – The Golden Trout by artist Andree Singer Thompson is from the Making Waves exhibition in 1997.
+Guillermo is a 50-foot long, 800-pound Golden Trout made of recycled metal.
 Once endangered, the Golden Trout symbolizes survival.
 The artistic concept for this work originated with concerns over the amount of drinkable water left in the world.
 It was fabricated by Richmond volunteers who hand cut, wired and painted each of its 800 aluminum scales.
 It was welded by William Wareham to a fish-shaped frame.
 Participants wrote messages of hope for the planet on the back of each scale.